hansudd/AssnB2/README.md

 function which returns summary statistics for the numeric variables, as well as a scatterplot and the adjusted R squared value to provide a sense of the linear relationship between the variables (if any).
-Generally, the adjusted r squared value, a value between 0 and 1, represents the proportion of variance observed for a dependent variable explained by the independent variable in a linear regression model.
+Generally, the adjusted r squared value, a value between 0 and 1 (displayed as a percentage), represents the proportion of variance observed for a dependent variable explained by the independent variable in a linear regression model.

 ## Installation